gin66/FastAccelStepper/README.md

 * 1-pin operation for e.g. peristaltic pump => only positive move
 * 2-pin operation for e.g. axis control
 * 3-pin operation to reduce power dissipation of driver/stepper
-* Lower limit of 260s per step @ 16MHz aka one step every four minute
+* Lower limit of 260s per step @ 16MHz aka one step every four minute (esp32/avr), 198s for sam due
 * fully interrupt/task driven - no periodic function to be called from application loop
 * supports acceleration and deceleration with per stepper max speed/acceleration
 * Allows the motor to continuously run in the current direction until stopMove() is called.